tianshang486/mysql/intl.en-US/API Reference/Parameter management/DescribeParameterTemplates.md

 ## Debugging {#apiExplorer .section}

-You can use [API Explorer](https://api.aliyun.com/#product=Rds&api=DescribeParameterTemplates) to perform debugging.
-API Explorer allows you to perform various operations to simplify API usage.
+You can use [OpenAPI Explorer](https://api.aliyun.com/#product=Rds&api=DescribeParameterTemplates) to perform debugging.
+OpenAPI Explorer allows you to perform various operations to simplify API usage.
 For example, you can retrieve APIs, call APIs, and dynamically generate SDK example code.

 ## Request parameters {#parameters .section}